Factors That Affect Milk Supply

 Many Asian cultures have a long history of consuming nutritious soups as part of postpartum and milk supply care.
 Oftentimes, mothers who have had rigorous nourishment through soups and broths report feeling stronger than pre-pregnancy.

 A very popular Chinese soup postpartum women consume is green papaya fish soup, which may help increase milk supply.
-Research has shown that green papayas contain substances like alkaloids, saponins, flavonoids, polyphenols, which have the potential to stimulate the hormone oxytocin and prolactin to support mothers in increasing breast milk production.
+Research has shown that green papayas contain substances like alkaloids, saponins, flavonoids, and polyphenols, which have the potential to stimulate the hormone oxytocin and prolactin to support mothers in increasing breast milk production.

 Korean seaweed soup, also known as miyeokguk, is a traditional soup typically served on birthdays and after birth.
 This soup has also been believed to help with increasing milk supply.